46620/Scripts/plex/README.md

 # Plex Scripts

-These scripts are usually for updating metadata agents.
+This script is for updating metadata agents.
 If I can find anything else to add I will